grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 The sound of the diesels faded.
 Percy arrived in the sonar compartment soon after, having been directed there from above by Bastian.
 "What the fuck is going on Hemi?"

-He pointed to the scope as he adjusted the second sonar headset on his head.
+He pointed to the scope as he adjusted the second sonar headset over his ears.
 "We are going to give that strange pile of radar contacts a listen."

 Percy flipped off the radar.
 "Let's not give away our position more than we already fuckin' have.
 What do you think, should we dive?"